How to train a cat to use the litter box?

 Cat treats: a good ally

-During the training process, we can use cat treats to create a positive feeling in our pet and reinforce good behavior.
-This will help emphasize that what they've done is right, and therefore, the animal will continue doing it, knowing there's a reward associated with it.
+During the training process, we can use cat snacks The goal is to create a positive feeling in our pet and reinforce their good deeds.
+This will help us emphasize that what they've done is right, and therefore, the animal will continue doing it, knowing there's a reward associated with it.

 Choose a quality cat litter